 The Turks Head is also a pub that you must visit as it’s the oldest in Penzance, having been in situ since the 13th Century, when it allegedly housed a smugglers tunnel leading directly down to the harbour.
 Equally historic, the Dolphin Tavern is one to check out as it was allegedly the tavern that Sir Walter Raleigh first smoked tobacco on English soil (and it serves a mean burger and chips!).

 As for eating, absolutely everywhere we went for food was good, but especially ‘The Old Lifeboat House’ purely for its interesting surroundings and ‘The Artist Residence’ for quirky dishes in gorgeous rooms.
-But just topping the lot was ‘Mermaid Alley’, an intimate little place, themed to the nines and serving excellent mackerel pate and seafood chowder – not to mention cocktails to sink sailors!
+But just topping the lot was ‘Mermaid Alley’, an intimate little place, themed to the nines and serving excellent mackerel pate and seafood chowder – not to mention cocktails to sink the sturdiest sailors!

 Lands End is literally the last stop in the UK before you fall off into the Atlantic sea!